richardhopton/smartbed-mqtt/README.md

 ## Notes

 This remains connected to the bed controller and due to the bed only accepting one connection it will stop you from using the app to control the bed.

+# Logicdata Support (Local) [prototype]

+## Configuring

+You must specify at least one Logicdata controller with `name` and `friendlyName`, and optionally `ipAddress`.
+If an `ipAddress` is not specified UDP discovery will be used to get the `ipAddress`.

+## Current features include:

+- Buttons to trigger the flat preset
+- Buttons to trigger the user presets
+- Buttons to program the user presets
+- Controls for the head, lumbar & leg massage intesity & massage mode

+## Possible future features:

+- Buttons/Cover to control raising and lowering head/leg

+## Notes

+This uses local connection via http and udp - please ensure the add-on has access to network devices.

 # Support